isomerpages/isomerpages-govtech/_products-and-services/government/digital-workplace.md

 thumbnail_image: /images/programmes/products-and-services/test.jpg
 ---

-The Digital Workplace comprises a suite of productivity tools and digital enablers, designed to create a borderless, seamless and collaborative working environment for public officers.
+Digital Workplace comprises a suite of productivity tools and digital enablers, designed to create a borderless, seamless and collaborative working environment for public officers.

 One such digital enabler is [Form.sg](https://form.gov.sg/#!/).
 Spearheaded by GovTech, Form.sg is a platform for easy and responsive digital form building for public agencies.